-- 2431 INTERSCHOLASTIC ATHLETICS - All activities relating to competitive sport contests, games, or events involving individual students or teams of students from high schools in this District with those from a high school in another district. - All high schools shall be members of and governed by the Florida High School Athletic Association (FHSAA) rules and regulations and shall comply with the eligibility requirements established by the FHSAA. - 5120 STUDENT SCHOOL ASSIGNMENT AND ATTENDANCE BOUNDARY COMMITTEE - The assignment of students to District schools shall be consistent with the best interests of students and the best use of District resources. - 5131 CONTROLLED OPEN ENROLLMENT/PARENT / STUDENT TRANSFERS - This policy governs all regular school transfers from one (1) school to another, except for transfers to magnet schools and programs that are subject to specific admissions requirements and/or random lotteries that are governed by School Board Policy 2370, Magnet Programs/Schools. - Controlled Open Enrollment allows the School District to make K-12 school assignments using parents indicated preferential educational choice in-county and out-of-county.
+- All activities relating to competitive sport contests, games, or events involving individual students or teams of students from high schools in this District with those from a high school in another district. - All high schools shall be members of and governed by the Florida High School Athletic Association (FHSAA) rules and regulations and shall comply with the eligibility requirements established by the FHSAA.

+• 5120 - STUDENT SCHOOL ASSIGNMENT AND ATTENDANCE BOUNDARY COMMITTEE

+The assignment of students to District schools shall be consistent with the best interests of students and the best use of District resources.

+• 5131 - CONTROLLED OPEN ENROLLMENT/PARENT / STUDENT TRANSFERS

+- This policy governs all regular school transfers from one (1) school to another, except for transfers to Magnet programs/schools that are subject to specific admissions requirements and governed by School Board Policy 2370, Magnet Programs/Schools. - O Controlled Open Enrollment allows the School District to make K-12 school assignments using parents indicated preferential educational choice in-county and out-of-county.
 This section of the policy does not apply to charter schools.
 Charter schools must adopt their own controlled open enrollment plan. - Controlled Open Enrollment is active during a specific window period between end of year and the subsequent school year.